WalletConnect/walletconnect-docs/docs/advanced/echo-server/getting-started.md

 1. Create a Project in the Cloud App.
 Go to [WalletConnect Cloud](https://cloud.walletconnect.com/) and sign up for an account.

-2. To get your project's Push URL, from the Cloud App, go into settings and click on `Create Push URL`.
-Once its been created, use that URL for the step 4.
+2. To get your project's Push URL, from the Cloud App, go into settings tab and click on `Create Push URL`.
+Once its been created, use that URL for step 4.

 ![create push url](/assets/create-push-url.png)

-3. Add [FCM](#firebase-cloud-messaging-fcm) and/or [APNs](#apple-push-notifications-apns) details in the same settings form as above and save.
+3. From the same settings tab, add the [FCM](#firebase-cloud-messaging-fcm) and/or [APNs](#apple-push-notifications-apns) details.

 ![fmc and apns details form](/assets/apns-fmc-details.png)

-3. Make a POST request to the Echo Server's URL to register your client.
-The `ECHO_SERVER_URL` URL will be created in the Project's page in the Cloud App.
+4. Make a POST request to the Echo Server's URL to register your client.
+Use the URL that you created in step 2.

 **To Register**
 ```